mozilla-ai/encoderfile/docs/index.md

 - **[GitHub Issues](https://github.com/mozilla-ai/encoderfile/issues)** - Report bugs or request features
 - **[Contributing Guide](CONTRIBUTING.md)** - Learn how to contribute
 - **[Code of Conduct](CODE_OF_CONDUCT.md)** - Community guidelines

+[^1]: Standard builds of Encoderfile require glibc to run because of the ONNX runtime.
+See [this issue](https://github.com/mozilla-ai/encoderfile/issues/69) on progress on building Encoderfile for musl linux.